 Bachelor of Science in Chemistry

-The B.S. degree is designed for students desiring a thorough background in the field of chemistry in preparation for either graduate school or industrial employment in which the main focus of the work is in chemistry.
+The Chemistry B.S. is designed for students desiring a thorough background in the field of chemistry in preparation for either graduate school or industrial employment in which the main focus of the work is in chemistry.
 A bachelor’s degree qualifies graduates for entry-level positions such as:

 - Research associate